 There are two approaches to cooking a kofta curry.
 One is where you brown the meatballs, remove them from the pan and then add them back when the gravy is ready.
 The other - which is what I have adopted - is where you add your uncooked meatballs directly into the curry and simmer for 30 minutes.
 The resulting dish has a more flavorful curry, koftay that stay soft and it's the easier approach.

-(pssst if you want to minimize the washing you can make the onion paste for the salan in the food processor before making the meat mix!)
+- Save time and washing up by making the onion paste for the salan in the food processor before making your meat mix for the koftay!

 Yogurt splits because of a temperature difference between the curry and the yogurt.
 The best way to make the temperatures similar is to take a dollop of your salan, whisk it into your yogurt.
 Do this at least twice or until your yogurt feels warm and add your yogurt with the pot off the heat.